masanorihirano/slack_transfer/docs/source/user_guide/run.rst

  2. use the interactive mode to proceed with all settings on the screen.

 Either one can be used, but in rare cases, the second one may not work depending on your terminal environment.
+(The default python for Mac does not work with the interactive mode.)

 7-1.
 Use the run command to run all settings from the CLI
 ~~~~~~~~~~~~~~~~~~~~~